croaky/blog/README.md

 blog serve
 ```

-Add images to the `articles/images` directory.
+Add images to the `images` directory.
-Refer to them in articles via relative path:
+Refer to them in articles:

 ```md
 ![alt text](images/example.png)